terrydolan/premrpi/README.md

 ## Building blocks

 The analysis and the app use python, jupyter notebook, pandas, beautiful soup, requests and streamlit.
-The app is deployed using heroku.
+The app is deployed using streamlit cloud.

 ## Data source